We continue our Historical Dinner Series on Tuesday, June 18, 2019 with the focus on The Battle of Princeton.

-We’re proud to be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter for the evening.
+During the event, we’ll be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter.

-Dinner will be served as our lecture begins at 6 p.m.
+Dinner will be served as our lecture begins at 5:30 p.m.
+View menu.

 A Q&A session will follow with complimentary coffee and mini desserts.

 The price is $45 (tax & gratuity included), seating is limited and reservations are required.
 Call (610) 293-9333 to book your spot with us today.

 More about Roger S. Williams

 Roger S. Williams is a public historian and interpreter, a member of the American Battlefield Trust, the Society for Historians of The Early American Republic, the Society of Military History and many local historic sites.
 He is the coFounder of TenCrucialDays.org, promoting the sites of the Trenton and Princeton Campaigns.
 He is the President of the Princeton Chapter of the Sons of the American Revolution, His day job, he is a literary agent and publisher.

 July 16th: The Battle of Brandywine (Presenter: Andrew Outten)

 Aug 20th: The Battle of the Clouds (Presenter: Chris Reardon)